echasnovski/mini.nvim/readmes/mini-tabline.md

   -- Whether to show file icons (requires 'nvim-tree/nvim-web-devicons') show_icons = true,

+  -- Function which formats the tab label
+  -- By default surrounds with space and possibly prepends with icon format = nil,

   -- Whether to set Vim's settings for tabline (make it always shown and -- allow hidden buffers) set_vim_settings = true,